uppteam

 Setting Behavioral Goals

-Simulate and Model
+Simulate & Model

 The second step comprises using VR simulations and performance modeling.
 They allow for evaluating features such as spatial layouts, acoustics, lighting, sightlines, material textures, and comfort.
 Assessing all these aspects should be done before actual construction work begins.